Advertiser Disclosure

 Los Angeles International Airport International Terminal B. Image Credit: Los Angeles International Airport

-If you’re arriving on an international flight, you will need to clear immigration at your arrival terminal.
-You will then need to collect your bag and clear customs — if the bag has been tagged with a final destination, you can drop it off at the transfers service desk after customs.
+If you’re arriving on an international flight, you must clear immigration at your arrival terminal.
+You then need to collect your bag and clear customs.
+If the bag has been tagged with a final destination, you can drop it off at the transfer service desk after customs.

 Hot Tip:

-If you booked your flights separately instead of as a single ticket with connections, you’ll need to pick up your luggage in the baggage claim area, re-check your bag, and re-clear security.
+If you booked your flights separately instead of as a single ticket with connections, you need to pick up your luggage in the baggage claim area, recheck your bag, and reclear security.

 Accessibility

-All terminals at LAX are accessible to passengers with disabilities, mobility concerns, and wheelchair users.
-When connecting between terminals, the shuttle bus is equipped with a lift for wheelchair users, and there are elevators in every terminal for accessing the underground and above-ground walkways.
+All terminals at LAX are accessible to wheelchair users and passengers with disabilities or mobility concerns.
+The shuttle bus is equipped with a lift for wheelchair users when connecting between terminals, and there are elevators in every terminal for accessing the underground and above-ground walkways.

 Final Thoughts

-Although the current renovations are causing some disruption to normal operations, passengers are already praising the improvements so far — such as the ability to now walk airside between all terminals.
+Although the renovations have caused some disruption to normal operations, passengers have praised the improvements so far, such as the ability to walk airside between all terminals.
 The automated people mover will be a game-changer for accessing LAX from the rest of Los Angeles.
-However, it won’t eliminate the need to re-clear security at a connecting terminal as it will run between terminals landside.
+However, it won’t eliminate the need to reclear security at a connecting terminal as it will run between terminals on the land side.

-If you’re connecting to another flight at LAX, be sure to check out the map on the location of your next terminal since each one will require a different amount of time to transfer.
-Once you do your research and leave time to re-clear security (if necessary), you’ll have no problems at all!
+If you’re connecting to another flight at LAX, check out the map showing the location of your next terminal since each will require a different amount of time to transfer and reclear security (if necessary).

 Frequently Asked Questions